satyakonmsft/skype-docs/Skype/UCWA/conversationLogTranscripts_ref.md

 ---
-title: conversationLogTranscripts for Skype for Business 2015
+title: ConversationLogTranscripts for Skype for Business 2015
-description: "conversationLogTranscripts refers to the archived messages from Exchange.
+description: "ConversationLogTranscripts refers to the archived messages from Exchange.
 Web links include rel and href."
 ---
 # conversationLogTranscripts